-The global crane market reached a value of US$ 42.2 Billion in 2018.
-The market is further expected to reach a value of US$ 54.3 Billion by 2024, exhibiting a CAGR of around 4% during 2019-2024.
+The global crane market reached a value of US$ 46.80 Billion in 2020.
 A crane represents a category of construction machine that is used to move the loads horizontally.
 It is equipped with a hoist rope, wire ropes and sheaves, and can be used to lift heavy loads or transport them to other locations.
 The mechanical advantages created by various components on the crane can generate powerful strength.
 The designs of cranes have evolved to meet the requirements of a variety of industries with modern cranes having the capability to coordinate simple systems to attain complex lifting tasks.
 A wide range of different types of crane can be used in construction projects to lift and move materials and other building elements from one location to another.
 Cranes can be of multiple types and can range from a simple rope pulley to a tower crane fixed to the top of a high-rise building.
 The choice of crane for a particular application will depend on a number of different factors.
 For the purpose of this report, cranes have been broadly classified as mobile cranes, static cranes, and marine and port cranes.
+Looking forward, IMARC Group expects the global crane market to reach a value of US$ 59.82 Billion by 2026, exhibiting a CAGR of 4.57% during 2021-2026.

 Catalysed by rising industrialisation and urbanisation, the construction industry has witnessed strong growth over the last few decades.
 Both residential and non-residential construction has witnessed strong growth in both emerging and developed markets.
 This has resulted in a continuous growth in the demand of various types of cranes.
 Growth in a number of other end-use industries such as mining; automotive; oil and gas; etc. have also created a positive impact on the global demand of cranes.